 In addition, the Company is seeking share owner approval of the material terms of performance goals under the Restated Plan.
 Share owner approval of such terms would preserve the Company's ability to deduct compensation associated with future performance-based awards made under the Restated Plan to certain executives.
 IRC Section 162(m) ("Section 162(m)") limits the deductions a publicly-held company can claim for compensation in excess of \$1 million paid in a given year to its chief executive officer, and its three other most highly-compensated executive officers (other than its chief financial officer) (these officers are generally referred to as the "covered employees").
 "Performance-based" compensation that meets certain requirements is not counted against the \$1 million deductibility cap.
 Stock options and stock appreciation rights generally will qualify as performance-based compensation, provided.
-Other awards that we may grant under the Restated Plan may qualify as performance-based compensation committee.
-Performance-based awards which the Company currently uses under the 2009 Plan are intended to qualify as performance measure under a performance-based award.
-The material terms of the performance goals every five years.
+Other awards that we may grant under the Restated Plan may qualify as performance-based compensation if the payment, retention or vesting of the award is subject to the achievement during a performance period of performance goals selected by the Compensation Committee.
+Performance-based awards which the Company currently uses under the 2009 Plan are intended to qualify as performance based compensation exempt from Section 162(m).
+The Compensation Committee retains the discretion to set the level of performance for a given performance measure under a performance-based award.
+The material terms of the performance goals under 2009 Plan were last approved in 2009.
+In order for awards to qualify as performance-based compensation, the share owners must approve the material terms of the performance goals every five years.
 Accordingly, the Company is seeking share owner approval at this time.
 For a discussion of the performance criteria for which approval is being sought, please see the discussion under "Performance Based Awards" below.
-The Company currently grants under the 2009 Plan is approve the adversion of the company is seeking share owner approval at this time.
-For a discussion of the performance criteria for which approval is being sought, please see the discussion under "Performance Based Awards" below.
-The Company currently grants under the 2009 Plan is approve the material terms of the performance criteria for which approval is being sought, please see the discussion under "Performance Based Awards" below.
-The Company currently grants under the 2009 Plan is approve the material terms of the pe
+The Company currently grants under the 2009 Plan its annual cash based awards, as well as performance share units (both discussed under the Compensation Discussion and Analysis section of this Proxy) with the intent that such awards will qualify as performance based compensation exempt from the Section 162(m) limits.